Journey to Historic Downtown Carlisle

 Let your shopping excursion continue with Shop The Block On Pomfret Street, which features several diverse items to pick up.
-Check out local artists' works at Artist Market of Pomfret Street or shop for some unique items at Pat Craig Studios.
+Check out trendy and elegant clothing at the Boutique on Pomfret or shop for some unique items at Pat Craig Studios.
 Those interested in fun jewelry should make their way to Marjorie's Gems and shop their collection.
 Book enthusiasts will love Pomfret Street Books and their selection of over 40,000 titles.
 If you're feeling the need for a quick break, enjoy Camellia's Sin Tea Room & Gift Shop, which was recently ranked in the top five tearooms in Pennsylvania.

 Head to West Chapel Avenue, a small alleyway behind Pomfret Street, to find two hidden gems.
 Earth Artisan & Outfitter is the only source for outdoor inspiration in downtown Carlisle with a variety of photography, fine arts, goods, and gear.
 Nearby, Feathers in the Nest offers vintage decor and upcycled furniture to decorate your home.